 MyMix Press Base & Matte Texture Base are blends of powders that help keep the color on your eyes & provide a smoother application.
 I have only tried a handful of base powders but they definitely up the quality, opacity, feel, and texture of the products.
 No good shadow or highlighter is just going to be made of talc & mica.

 - MyMix Press Base: A mix of Mica, Calcium Carbonate, Zinc Stearate, Kaolin Clay, Silicon Dioxide, Allantoin, and Carnauba Wax.
 Calcium Carbonate & Kaolin Clay aid in oil control.
 Silicon Dioxide works as an anti-caking & opacifying agent.
 The Carnauba Wax & Zinc Stearate aid in pressing & binding.
+Zinc Stearate helps prevent creasing & enhances color.
 The Allantoin is soothing & makes skin feel soft.

 - Sericite Mica: A low-luster, sheer gray-ish mica that diffuses light.
-It helps blur imperfections, and improves adhesion & slip. **Ingredients that list “mica” are typically using sericite mica**
+It helps to blur imperfections and improves adhesion & slip. **Ingredients that list “mica” are typically using sericite mica**